 presentation was made by City staff, providing an overview of the proposed amendments.
 The meeting was open to members of the public to express comments/feedback on the proposed amendments (see the

 public notice for details).
 Members of Council asked questions of clarification to City Staff.

-The intent of the proposed amendments is to address barriers to housing affordability, clarify definitions, update development standards for second suites and detached accessory dwelling, and improve implementation of the By-law to support affordable housing initiatives.
+The intent of the proposed amendments is to address barriers to housing affordability, clarify definitions, update development standards for second suites and detached accessory dwelling, and improve implementation of the Zoning By-law to support affordable housing initiatives.

 The proposed by-law updates to the second suites and detached accessory dwelling unit provisions are intended to address concerns regarding affordability and land use compatibility, while maintaining conformity with provincial Planning Act requirements:

 There has been considerable uptake in the construction of

 second suites in Barrie, however affordability of these units is declining.
 In 2020, only 25% of new second suites were assumed to be rented at an affordable rate, compared to 70% in 2018 and 2019, and 90% in 2017.